DAG Scheduling in the BSP Model: NP-hardness

-\begin{proof} The proof of Theorem~\ref{th:2level} uses a reduction from the $k$-clique problem, and can be loosely understood as an adaptation of the reduction technique for partitioning in~\cite{hyperDAG} to our BSP scheduling setting.
-Intuitively, the second level of the DAG consists of gadgets representing each node of the input graph, and we will ensure that at most $k$ of these node gadgets can be assigned to $p_1$ without incurring a too large work cost.
-The edges of the input graph, on the other hand, are represented by gadgets in the first level of the DAG, and have an edge to both of the incident node gadgets.
-Each edge gadget will incur communication if one of the corresponding node gadgets is not assigned to $p_1$.
-We use further nodes in the construction to ensure that the cost of these communication steps indeed needs to be summed up, and cannot be parallelized within the $h$-relation.
-With the appropriate cost limit $C_0$, the construction only admits a valid schedule if there are $k$ nodes in the original graph that form a clique.
+\begin{proof} The proof of Theorem~\ref{th:2level} uses a reduction from the $k$-clique problem, and can be loosely understood as an adaptation of the reduction approach for partitioning in~\cite{hyperDAG} to our setting.
+Intuitively, the second level of the DAG consists of gadgets representing each node of the input graph, while the first level consists of gadgets representing the edges; each edge gadget is connected to the two incident node gadgets.
+Our construction ensures that at most $k$ of the node gadgets can be assigned to a given processor $p$ without incurring a too large work cost, and that each edge gadget incurs a communication step exactly if one of its incident node gadgets is not assigned to $p$.
+With the appropriate cost limit $C_0$, the DAG only admits a valid schedule if there are $k$ original nodes that induce ${k \choose 2}$ edges.